SSWConsulting/SSW.Rules.Content/rules/when-to-email-chat-call-or-meet/rule.md

 ---
+seoDescription: When to Send an Email, Chat Message, Call, or Organize a Meeting - Learn how to choose the right communication method for Microsoft Teams and email, considering factors like urgency, complexity, number of people involved, availability, and task requirements.
 type: rule
 title: Do you know when to send an email, a chat message, call, or organize a meeting?
 uri: when-to-email-chat-call-or-meet